marcopaglio/BookingApp/README.md

 > N.B: If Docker was open you may need to restart it after WSL update.

-Once done, Docker can already use the X server without any changes to access control.
+Once done, Docker can already use the X server without any changes to access control.<br>

+If you run the BookingApp application with Docker compose and WSLg, you need to override compose configurations, so add `-f docker-compose.wslg.yaml` to the compose command before the `up` command.